prgJ/tp/docs/DeveloperGuide.md

     * 3a1.
 Coach2K22 shows an error message.

       Use case resumes at step 2.

+**Use case: Edit a person**

+**MSS**

+1. User requests to edit an existing person in the list
+2. Coach2K22 shows a list with the newly edited person

+    Use case ends.

+**Extensions**

+* 1a.
+The person list is empty.

+  Use case ends.

+* 1b.
+The parameters supplied by the user is invalid.

+  * 1b1.
+Coach2K22 shows an error message.

+    Use case ends.

+* 1c.
+Compulsory parameters not supplied by the user.

+  * 1c1.
+Coach2K22 shows an error message.

+    Use case ends.

 **Use case: Add a strength to a person**